Jafaral/neo/giraffe/mazda/README.md

 ### Note

   If you power the panda from the car, it takes a couple of seconds to boot and have OP ready to talk to the car.
-By that time the car might detect that the camera is not connected (panda isn't forwarding msgs yet) and show errors.
-To avoid that problem, start the car in Accessory mode and turned it off right away.
-Do that by pressing the car's start button three times without depressing the break.
+By that time the car might detect that the camera is not connected (panda isn't forwarding msgs yet) and you might git dashboard errors.
+To avoid that problem, start the car in Accessory mode and turn it off right away.
+Do that by pressing the car's start button three times without depressing the brake.
 With Mazda cars, this will provide power for one minute, panda only needs a couple of seconds to boot and you can see OP ready on your EON's screen.
 Now you are ready to rumble!

 Parts